Dekirai/MultiPresence/README.md

 Games on lower versions will never be supported.
 They will always use the latest version from their game store.
 If a game receives a patch, I'll do my best to update it as soon as possible.

 Clicking on a game's name will take you to it's wiki, which contains all the features and previews.
-The date format for updates is **dd/mm/yyyy**.